 Risk Management and Internal Control

 Clear guidelines are in place for capital expenditure and investment decisions.
-These include budget preparation, appraisal and review procedures and delegated authority levels.
+These include budget preparation, appraisal and review procedures, and delegated authority levels.

-It should be recognized that all control processes are designed to manage, rather than eliminate, the risk of assets being unprotected and guard against their unauthorized use, culminating in the failure to achieve business objectives.
+Control processes are designed to manage, rather than eliminate, the risk of assets being unprotected and guard against their unauthorized use, culminating in the failure to achieve business objectives.
 Internal controls will only provide reasonable and not total assurance against material misstatement or loss.